fuseraft/arch_ideas/workchain.md

 A chain is comprised of many services where one invokes the other along the chain in an asynchronous way that enables distributed event-driven design.

+This decouples subsystem components to expand the surface area for telemetry.

 ## Structure

 ### Messages